Pixboost/website-hugo-theme/site/content/blog/high-dpi-display-support-in-api/index.md

 Yes, we can!

-When we are talking about images, sizes, and used bandwidth the one important thing to understand is what happens when we show the bigger image (900px) in the smaller physical space (300 screen pixels).
+When we are talking about images, sizes, and used bandwidth the one important thing to understand is what happens when we show the bigger image (1200px) into the smaller physical screen (400 screen pixels).
 The quality is getting better (see the example from the intro).
 However, when we are considering photos the humans eye can only see that much details.
-Therefore we can use more aggressive compression for display with higher DPIs.
-Let's look at our example, but use lower quality for 3x version:
+Therefore, we can use more aggressive compression for displays with higher DPIs.

+So, let's encode our 3x variant with lower quality:

 TODO: